AMERTA MOVEMENT SESSIONS

 Returning to movement to explore specific topics/themes.
 This may include guidance either through verbal cues, movement and /or sound to support your chosen theme, or giving guidance on what i see may m=be ready to pen and blossom.The intention is always to support you where you are already at, to support development of your embodiment, your movement skills, sensory awareness, connection to space, communication, or whatever it is that seems ready to evolve, open and /or be transformed.
 This might include guidance on working with specific movement themes.

 Closing and integration.
-Using writing, art making for understanding and conscious integration of what arose during the session.
+Using writing, art making or talking for understanding and conscious integration of what arose during the session.

 Home practice.
 I may suggest themes to explore at home, either in daily life or in time set aside for personal movement practice.